ExplainableML/DataDream/README.md

 ## Step

-1. Install the necessary dependencies in `environment.yml`.
+1. Install the necessary dependencies in `requirements.txt`.
 2. **DataDream**: Follow the instructions in the `DataDream` folder.
 3. **Dataset Generation**: Follow the instructions in the `generate` folder.
 4. **Train Classifier**: Follow the instructions in the `classify` folder.